eugenp/learn-spring/README.md

-# Module 2 - Dependency Injection and the Spring Context
+# Dependency Injection and the Spring Context

-This is the codebase for Module 2 of [Learn Spring](https://www.baeldung.com/learn-spring-course)
+This is the codebase for Module 'Dependency Injection and the Spring Context' of [Learn Spring](https://www.baeldung.com/learn-spring-course)